renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 The inclusion of the Iron-Worker Ratfolk in the Protectorate brought profitable trade, and with it chnage.
 The "tribute" that the Iron-Workers pay to the Terrace-Builders is minor, but profit from trade with them is significant; the Terrace-Builters also charge a tarrif on goods carried over the extensive network of roads that they maintain through the Raptor's Peaks at the center of the Ruby Plane.
 Much as the city-states collected the agricultural product of the terraced farms and distributed food among their citizens, now they collect tribute and tarrifs from trade, and distribute this among their people — minus a portion claimed by the city-states themselves.
-This means, in practice, that the city-states are well-funded, and that those doing corvee labor now receive a modest wage.
+This means, in practice, that the city-states are well-funded, that the Terrace-Builders have become wealthy, that those doing corvee labor now receive a modest wage, and that a market for goods and artisenry has sprung up.

 To encourage profitable trade and useful craft, most Terrace-Builder city-states allow members of the Soldier and Farmer castes to purchase an exemption from certain corvee duties.
-This directly adds to the city-state's coffers, but it has also enabled the development of a profitable professional class of merchants and artisans within the Terrace-Builder's city-states, and further brisk trade with the distant Iron-Workers Ratfolk.
+This directly adds to the city-state's coffers, but it has also enabled the development of a profitable professional class of merchants and artisans within the Terrace-Builder's city-states, and enabled further trade with the distant Iron-Workers Ratfolk.

-This, in turn, has allowed the Terrace-Builders to import a number of the innovations that the Ratfolk brought to the Ruby Plane.
+Two additional sub-castes have risen to prominence: *merchants* and *artisens*.
+*Merchants* are a sub-caste within the *administrator* caste, engaged in the sale and exchange of goods with other cultures, both their own (for personal profit) and those of the sity-state; *artisans*, in turn, are a sub-caste of the *farmer* caste, and are responsible for mastering useful crafts.
+As contact with other races and cultures has brought material surplusses and new knowledge, these castes have grown in their wealth and prominence.

 [[fiction]]
 |